 Case in point: All those subscriptions that you’ve forgotten about.
 Many products and services require you to pay for them on a regular basis, such as quarterly or annually.
 However, it can be easy to “set and forget” the subscriptions you’ve signed up for.

-Conduct an audit of your corporate spending.
+You may have bought an aged corporation or work for a younger one.
+Either way, conduct an audit of your corporate spending.
 Look through all your business credit cards.
 You may spot items here and there that just aren’t providing any value.
 If one of them is a subscription, make sure it’s for something your employees use.
 Otherwise, you’re just wasting money.

 2. Stock up on supplies.